 Participating in group discussions and brainstorming sessions.

-Understanding and explaining the human impact of a big organizational decision.
+Articulating the human impact of an organizational decision.

 Asking questions from more experienced colleagues to learn how to do something.